Baltics open Europe's first pandemic 'travel bubble' as curbs ease

 A dozen Estonian border guards removed all signs directing vehicles to stop at the border and huddled together at the roadside for cake and coffee.
 "We have the little celebration because the border is now open again," officer Martin Maestule told Reuters on Friday just after midnight as the first cars sped through on the region's reopened main road.

-Citizens and residents of the three generally sparsely populated Baltic nations are now free to travel within the region, though anyone entering from outside will need to self-isolate for 14 days.
+Citizens and residents of the three generally sparsely populated Baltic nations are now free to travel within the region, though anyone entering from outside must self-isolate for 14 days.
 "The Baltic Travel Bubble is an opportunity for businesses to reopen, and a glimmer of hope for the people that life is getting back to normal," Lithuanian Prime Minister Saulius Skvernelis said in a statement.

-The neighbours opened as the EU executive seeks to coax the 27 member states to reopen internal borders and restart wider travel, albeit with safety measures such as requiring people to wear face masks on planes.
-New coronavirus infections in the three Baltic republics have slowed to a trickle with none of the countries reporting more than a dozen new cases on Thursday.
+The Baltics opened up as the EU executive seeks to coax the 27 member states to reopen internal borders and restart wider travel, albeit with safety measures such as requiring people to wear face masks on planes.
+New coronavirus infections in the three Baltic republics have slowed to a trickle with none reporting more than a dozen new cases on Thursday.
 Authorities have loosened lockdowns since late April.

 "Opening the borders is up to the member states, and the European Commission expects them to talk to each other, to coordinate their actions and to not discriminate against nationals of other EU members."
 Some 120 vehicles crossed the border between Latvia and Lithuania in first five hours of Friday, officials said.

-Estonia has given an emergency loan of 100 million euros ($108 million) to Baltic Sea shipping firm Tallink, badly hit by the lockdowns, while Lithuania is setting up a state-run facility to provide loans or assume assets of key companies if they do not survive the crisis.
+Estonia has given an emergency loan of 100 million euros ($108 million) to Baltic Sea shipping firm Tallink, badly hit by the lockdowns, while Lithuania is setting up a state-run facility to support key companies if they do not survive the crisis.
 The Baltic countries were quick to close their borders and impose lockdowns.

 "There is no reason to fear that opening the border will cause the spread of the virus," Estonian Interior Minister Mart Helme said.
 Travel restrictions were eased between Finland and Estonia, as well as between Poland and Lithuania, this week but only for those on the move for business or education.